lennisthemenace/ATAK-Certs/README.md

 # ATAK-Certs
 ## This Tool has now been integrated into Taky and FTS so you shouldn't need to run it separately

-Tool for creating Certificate files and Client Data Packages for Taky/FTS
+Tool for creating Certificate files and Client Data Packages for [Taky](https://github.com/tkuester/taky), [OpenTakRouter](https://github.com/darkplusplus/opentakrouter) and [FTS](https://github.com/FreeTAKTeam/FreeTakServer)

 ### Command-Line Arguments
 `-h` `--help` : to open help